dosisod/refurb/README.md

 # Refurb

-A tool for refurbish and modernize Python codebases.
+A tool for refurbishing and modernizing Python codebases.

 ## Example